BCLibraries/burns-exhibits/content/boland/balloons and bolland girls.md

            headline="I Like 'Eddie' Boland Campaign button, 1968.">}} Box 154, Object 19,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003
 {{< /galleryfigure >}}

-{{< galleryfigure src="../022-BolandB115F9-CampaignSong-CROPPED.jpg"
+{{< galleryfigure src="../046-BolandB132F6-ReElectBolandSashesHats.jpg"
-           headline="Excerpt of Boland campaign song lyrics, 1968.">}} Box 115, Folder 9,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003
+           headline="Group shot of Boland campaign workers - 'Boland Girls' in hats and sashes, 1968.">}} Box 132, Folder 36,  [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003
 {{< /galleryfigure >}}

 {{< /galleryrow >}}

 Mary Hurley, former Mayor of Springfield, was once a Boland Girl, and, when pressed into campaign service by her father, she asked him “What is a Congressman?”
 His response was that in Eddie’s case it is someone that helps people.
 She remembers that as she worked on the campaign, everyone had a story about how Eddie touched their lives to make things better.
-She credits his example as inspiration for her getting into public service, and described him succinctly: “His was not to brag or boast.
+She credits his example as inspiration for her career in public service, and described him succinctly: “His was not to brag or boast.
 His was not concern over publicity.
 His was concern for people.”

 {{< galleryrow >}}